heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/02-code-examples/README.md

 - `OK`: the client has been granted access to the server
 - `ERROR <code>`: an error occurred during the join.
 The error code is an integer between 1 and 1 inclusive.
-The error codes are as follow:
+The error codes are as follows:
   - 1: the client's name is already in use

 ### List connected clients